 It used to be the biggest question, but now it seems to be the forgotten question of the environment movement: can economic growth continue indefinitely?
-And this weekend it's going to be brought back into the spotlight at a major international gathering co-sponsored by
+And this weekend it's going to be brought back into the spotlight at a major international gathering co-sponsored by The Independent.

 For three days from today, politicians, environmentalists, writers and thinkers from Britain, France and Italy will gather in the French city of Lyon to debate the idea of "A Sustainable Planet".
 Sustainability: that's the forgotten issue which until a decade ago was the green movement's major concern.
 Can we provide for our needs now, in the present generation, without ruining the prospects of the generations of the future?

 It's absolutely central, yet in recent years environmental campaigners seem to have become entirely preoccupied with global warming, to the extent that the environment movement has more or less morphed into the climate change movement.

 This is perfectly understandable, as the climate threat is a terminal one.
 But it does mean that some other vital green issues have been shifted into the background, such as the worldwide threats to wildlife, and the question of sustainability and sustainable development, which ultimately is concerned with economic growth.

 Economists may think of growth as endless, but the fact is that the Earth is finite, and sooner or later, as the human population soars towards nine billion, limits will be reached.
 In fact, in some areas, such as the exploitation of fish stocks, they have been reached already.
 Can we go on like this?
 In the Sustainable Planet Forum, which has been organised by the The Independent, the French newspaper Libération and the Italian daily La Repubblica, we will be examining the proposition in depth with more than 150 participants in three days of debates, opinion and exchanges.